-How to Register with Disability Services
+How to register with Disability Services

-- It is the student's responsibility to self-identify to CSD, provide documentation that meets documentation guidelines and request specific services.
+It is the student's responsibility to self-identify to CSD, provide documentation that meets documentation guidelines, and request specific services.

-- Complete online
+Complete online Accommodation Request Form

-- Provide disability documentation
+Provide disability documentation

 Send DS any records of accommodations/services provided to you at any previous academic settings (e.g. IEP, Section 504 plan, college service plan, etc.) and any record of accommodations provided for any national standardized exams (e.g. ACT, SAT, GRE, LSAT, etc.).
 This documentation is helpful but not necessarily sufficient to determine eligibility for services.

 NOTE: If you suspect you may have a disability but have never been diagnosed, see the documentation guidelines.

-Contact our front desk at 262-595-2372 to schedule an appointment with Disability Services.
+Current UW-Parkside students and students admitted to UW-Parkside can contact our front desk at 262-595-2372 to schedule an appointment with Disability Services.
 Make sure your disability documentation arrives at least a week prior to this appointment.

 Until you are currently enrolled or admitted to UW-Parkside, you do not need to schedule an appointment.

-- Eligibility for services is determined
+Eligibility for services is determined

-- Students and Disability Services complete the meeting process.
+Students and Disability Services complete the meeting process.
 During this meeting the prospective student is encouraged to share their accommodation needs.
 Documentation may be reviewed and discussed during this meeting.